lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 	list.

 ### Hints
-* Use the sample header file from `/public/labs/lab7/`.
 * Follow the implementations of print, insert at front, delete, and delete all for linked lists from class.
 * You can check for memory leaks using `valgrind`.
 For example, run